-Question Paper Design Economics Class XI (2024-25)
+Question Paper Design Economics Class XI (2025-26)

-Marks: 80

-Duration: 3 hrs.
+Marks: 80 Duration: 3 hrs.

 SN Typology of Questions Marks Percentage 1 Remembering and Understanding: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.
-Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 44 55% 2 Applying : Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
-18 22.5% 3 Analysing, Evaluating and Creating: Examine and break information into parts by identifying motives or causes.
+Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 32 40% 2 Applying: Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
+24 30% 3 Analysing, Evaluating and Creating: Examine and break information into parts by identifying motives or causes.
 Make inferences and find evidence to support generalizations.
-Present and defend opinions by making judgments about 22.5% Total 80 100%
+Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
+Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
+24 30% Total 80 100%

-ECONOMICS (144) CLASS XII SYLLABUS (2024-25)
+ECONOMICS (144) CLASS XII SYLLABUS (2025-26)